ilyak/molgif/README.md

     go build

-Molgif has no external dependencies and uses only on [Go](https://golang.org) standard library.
+Molgif has no external dependencies and uses only [Go](https://golang.org) standard library.
 Animation rendering is performed using ray-tracing.
 Rendering is done in parallel using multiple CPUs available on the system.